Read on for my recipe for Orangettes

 Now don’t be put off by the fact that you have to keep boiling the orange peel, draining and then doing the same thing over and over again.
 This is to soften up the peel and although a wee bit of a faff is well worth the effort, and let’s face it, you don’t have to stand there stirring or anything, just boil up and drain, so no excuses!

 You are going to need 2 unwaxed oranges for this.
-If you don’t have unwaxed oranges just scrub the fruit well in soapy water and rince and dry thoroughly, voila you now have unwaxed oranges!
-The other ingredients are granulated sugar, dark chocolate (go for something with over 70% cocoa solids, 1 teaspoon of Scotch whisky (of course!) and sugar to scatter on top.
+If you don’t have unwaxed oranges just scrub the fruit well in soapy water and rinse and dry thoroughly, voila you now have unwaxed oranges!
+The other ingredients are granulated sugar, dark chocolate (go for something with over 70% cocoa solids), 1 teaspoon of Scotch whisky (of course!) and sugar to sprinkle on top.

 - 2 unwaxed oranges